markkong318/SingleJobQueue/README.md

 ## Future work
 1. It could not just be single job at one time, I wish one day it could running multiple jobs on the same time
-2. It could be better to have weight on some important job
+2. It could be better to have weight on some important jobs